 Certain debt securities that management has the positive intent and ability to hold to maturity are classified as "held to maturity" and recorded at amortized cost.
 Trading securities are recorded at fair value with changes in fair value included in earnings.
 Securities not classified as held to maturity or trading, including equity securities with readily determinable fair values, are classified as "available for sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
-Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
+The Company uses the interest method to recognize purchase premiums and discounts in interest income over the term of the securities.
 Gains and losses on the sale of securities are recorded on the trade date and are determined using the specific identification method.